Cinnamon Candied Almonds

 For any candied almond you will want to use raw, unsalted almonds.
 Using these almonds will yield the best results when making cinnamon almonds.

-Cinnamon almonds will stay fresh when sealed in an airtight container for up to 2 weeks.
+Cinnamon Candied Almonds will stay fresh when sealed in an airtight container for up to 2 weeks.
 They also freeze really well.
-Eat some and then save the rest for later.
+Make sure they are fully cooled before storing them on the counter or freezer.

 candied almonds spilling out of brown bag